typst/typst/tests/typ/lint/scripted-warnings.typ

 = Second <test>

 ---
-// This test verifies warn calls are no-operations if the user defined function is called, but the branch of the warn is not hit
+// This test verifies warn calls are not invoked if the user defined function is called, but the branch of the warn is not hit
 #set heading(numbering: "1.")

 #let myref(label) = locate(loc => {